OneMain Holdings Inc (OMF) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for OneMain Holdings Inc (OMF) is $50.29, which is $0.63 above the current market price.
-The public float for OMF is 119.06M and currently, short sellers hold a 3.32% of that float.
-On January 05, 2024, OMF’s average trading volume was 1.05M shares.
+The average price predicted for OneMain Holdings Inc (OMF) by analysts is $53.00, which is $3.14 above the current market price.
+The public float for OMF is 119.06M, and at present, short sellers hold a 3.32% of that float.
+On January 11, 2024, the average trading volume of OMF was 1.04M shares.

 OMF’s Market Performance

-During the last 5 trading sessions, OMF fell by -2.27%, which changed the moving average for the period of 200-days by +36.39% in comparison to the 20-day moving average, which settled at $48.01.
-In addition, OneMain Holdings Inc saw -0.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OMF rose by +3.27%, which changed the moving average for the period of 200-days by +45.20% in comparison to the 20-day moving average, which settled at $48.72.
+In addition, OneMain Holdings Inc saw 1.34% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OMF